Hidayath-BS/Python/README.md

 - binary string can be converted into ordinary string using decode() method
 - zipping and unzipping of files can be done using zipfile class of zipfile module
 - the os module is useful to perform several operation on directories like finding the currently working directory, changing directory, renaming deleting.
 - system() method of os module is useful to run command or execution program from our python program
+- regular expression is a string that contains special symbol and character to find and extract the information needed by us from given data
+-